[ Printer Friendly Version ] [ Report Abuse ]

 I notice a redness in Al's eyes, and his shoulders looking more relaxed than usual.
 One small, unnoticed sniff, and I could tell he's been out near pine trees quite recently.
 His hair is severely windblown.
 This was not the first time I’d seen him like this.

-Having studied his—and everybody I encounter’s—body language, facial expressions, and tonal changes for years, I had a couple inklings as to what causes him to appear like this on a couple of occasions.
+Having studied his—and everybody I encounter’s—body language, facial expressions, and tonal changes for years, I have a couple inklings as to what causes him to appear like this on a couple of occasions.

 "Hi, Al," We hadn’t spoken too much over these past years, so it is not in my place to question his possible case of insomnia.
 It was either that or he was in a constant state of sleep deprivation.
 Even on weekends.
 And on summer breaks.
 In any case, we respect that we each have our secrets.

 The ride passes by with infrequent small-talk.
 Halfway there, I get up to change into my school uniform—excluding the robe because I find that they are simply annoying articles of clothing.
 In the corridor, Lindström Ahlberg and I bump into each other.
 Over the summer, the Swede has gained what looks like around five kilograms of solid muscle.

 “Excuse me, sorry,” I apologise.